Home » Recipes » By Course » Drinks » Cocktails » Italian Margarita

-My boyfriend Jack and I recently tried out a new Italian restaurant in the heart of Midtown for my 24th birthday dinner.
+Jack and I recently tried out a new Italian restaurant in the heart of Midtown for my 24th birthday dinner.
 (Serena Pacifico for you Atlanta locals!)
-In addition to ordering bottles of wine, we also tried the Italian Margarita.
+They didn’t have a typical margarita on the menu, they had this Italian Margarita!

 And let me tell you—it’s one of the best cocktails I’ve had in quite some time!
-I was so hooked that I found myself googling their menu and figuring out how I could create it for you guys here on the blog.
+I was so hooked that I found myself googling their menu and figuring out how I could create this perfect cocktail for the blog.

-Or if you're looking for more margarita recipes, also check out this Spicy Orange Margarita, this Banana Margarita, or this Skinny Jalapeño Margarita that I'm sure you'll love, too!
+Or if you’re looking for more margarita recipes, also check out this Spicy Orange Margarita, this Banana Margarita, this Carrot Margarita, or this Skinny Margarita that I’m sure you’ll love, too!

 Recipe Ingredients

-- Tequila: No need for a specific brand.
-Use your favorite!
-I do suggest silver tequila, however.
+• Tequila: No need for a specific brand.
+Use your favorite tequila!
+I do suggest blanco tequila, however.
+If you’re looking for a mocktail version similar to this margaria, try this Italian Soda recipe!

-- Blood Orange: Use this to squeeze fresh juice into your margarita and to create dried oranges for garnish.
-You can also use a regular orange or grapefruit.
+• Blood Orange: Use this to squeeze fresh juice into your margarita and to create dried oranges for garnish.
+You can also use regular oranges, cara cara oranges, or grapefruit.
+Between this and the aperol, no sour mix is required!

 See the recipe card below for a full list of ingredients and measurements.

-2. In a cocktail shaker, shake vigorously tequila, aperol, triple sec, and the juice of ½ a lime.
-Fill your glass with ice and pour in alcohol.
+2. In a cocktail shaker, add crushed ice, tequila, aperol, triple sec, and fresh citrus juices.
+Give it a good shake.
+Fill your prepared glass with ice and pour in alcohol.

-3. Using a handheld juicer, extract juice out of ¼ of a fresh blood orange.
+3. Using a handheld juicer, extract juice out of ¼ of a fresh orange.
 Then, add to glass.
 Note: You may need to cut the orange into smaller pieces to fit it into the juicer.
 Fill remainder of the cocktail glass with club soda.
+Stir gently.

-4. Stir gently.
-Top off with an extra squirt of lime if desired and garnish with rosemary and an orange slice.
+4. Top off with an extra squirt of lime if desired and garnish with mint, fresh flowers, maraschino cherries or orange wheel.
 Enjoy!

 Recipe FAQs